AayushKumar880/Chat-Room-App/README.md

 ### 2. [Navigation Component](https://developer.android.com/guide/navigation)
 - **Description**: A library for managing app navigation within Android.
-- **Reason for Use**: Simplifies the implementation of navigation patterns such as back stack management and deep linking.
+- **Reason for Use**: It simplifies the implementation of navigation patterns such as back stack management and deep linking.
 - **Advantages**:
   - **Ease of Use**: Provides a simple API for handling navigation actions.
   - **Visual Navigation Graph**: Allows developers to define navigation paths visually, improving clarity.